 The age groups examined revealed no statistically significant differences on this matter.
 On the contrary, in the second phase there was a statistically significant difference (p<.05) between younger and older participants; younger participants had a clearer disagreement in general regarding the issue of the question.
+In the third phase the conclusions were the same as in the second phase.

-QUESTION 12: "If you like people of both sexes it is because you don't know what you want or you arepromiscuous".
+QUESTION 12: "If you like people of both sexes it is because you don't know what you want or you are promiscuous".

 A very big percentage of the young participants of our survey, more than half of them (54,9%) don't believe that if someone likes people of both sexes it is because he/she doesn't know what he/she wants or that he/she is promiscuous.
 In the second phase of the research the participants answered in almost the same way, only spotting a slight deviation from absoluteness.
+In the third phase we notice a remarkable decrease in the portion of participants who strongly disagree with the statement of the question, and a corresponding increase in the percentage of people who are rather neutral or even agree that if someone likes people of both sexes it is because he/she doesn't know what he/she wants or that he/she is promiscuous.

 On the particular issue of this question, we found a statistically significant difference between male and female participants (p<.001).
 Again, women disagreed in a stronger way with the particular question.
 In the second phase the same statistically significant difference was found (p<.05) between male and female youngsters.
+In the third phase of the research, there were statistically significant differences in the answers of females and males (p<.001) and in the answers of females and people who preferred not to state their gender (p<.01).
+Apparently, women have a stronger and clearer disagreement to the statement of this question.

-Age plays no statistically significant role in what youngsters thought of the issue in question, neither in the first nor in the second phase of the research.
+Age plays no statistically significant role in what youngsters thought of the issue in question, in none of the three phases of the research.